• Home

 Chicago Second Bathroom Cost Reality

-Adding a second bathroom in Chicago costs $15,000-$75,000, with most homeowners spending $25,000-$35,000.
+Adding a second bathroom in Chicago costs $15,000-$75,000 in 2026, with most homeowners spending $25,000-$35,000.
 A powder room addition averages $15,000-$25,000, while a full bathroom runs $30,000-$50,000.
 Location matters: basement bathrooms cost less but require special pumps, while second-floor additions need structural evaluation.
 ROI averages 60-70% but homes with only one bathroom see 85-95% returns.

 Adding a second bathroom isn't just about convenience (though that morning peace is priceless).
 In Chicago's competitive real estate market, homes with only one bathroom sell for 15-20% less and sit on the market 40% longer.
 Whether you're planning to sell or stay forever, that second bathroom transforms daily life and property value.